AGH Northside Partnership

 Health Improvement Initiatives

 Established in 2001 by AGH and the NSLC, the Northside Health Improvement Partnership (NSHIP), whose members include AGH, NSLC and its member organizations, and other healthcare and social service providers, views its mission as measurably improving the overall health status and quality of life of Northside residents.
-Programming includes Access to Healthcare initiatives, the Northside Youth Summer Guide and the Northside STRIDE Walking Program.
+Programming includes Access to Healthcare initiatives, and the Northside Youth Summer Guide.

 AGH is committed to providing residents of the Northside community priority in hiring for new positions provided all other qualifications are equal.
 The goal of this prioritization is to promote the economic vitality of the Northside by increasing the number of Northside residents at work in the hospital.
 AGH also provides job listings to the Employment Center located at the NSLC in order to assist them in reaching qualified applicants from the Northside area.